aappddeevv/sbt-copy-scalajs-artifact/README.md

 # Copy scala.js artifacts

 Copy the scala.js artifacts, js source and map file, to a different directory.
+This plugin does *not* adjust the source map content in case the source map contains relative directory location in the `sources` member.

 To use, add the following: